abarton51/BINNs_EQL_Covasim/README.md

 # Equation Learning for COVASIM with added Adaptive Behaviors using Biologically-Informed Neural Networks

-BINNs code adapted from (1) and Xin Li xli86@ncsu.edu.
+All equation learning and BINNs code has been adapted from [1.] and Xin Li xli86@ncsu.edu.

+All code under the folder /covasim is the work of the ***["Institute for Disease Modeling"](https://github.com/InstituteforDiseaseModeling/covasim)***.

 #### References